- Credit Hours and GPA

 1. Credit Hours and GPA

-A total of 88 semester hours of credit with a cumulative GPA of 2.00 (2.5 beginning with the class of 2011) is required for graduation.
-No more than 18 semester hours of ungraded credit in residence may be counted toward the required 88 semester hours for graduation.
+A total of 88 semester hours of credit (90 hours of credit beginning with the class of 2022) with a cumulative GPA of 2.5 is required for graduation.
+No more than 18 semester hours of ungraded credit in residence may be counted toward the required 88 semester hours (90 hours beginning with the class of 2022) for graduation.
 For this purpose, “semester hours of ungraded credit in residence” means all work recorded in the student records on a pass/fail or credit/no-credit basis, but does not include transferred credit allowed for graded non-law school courses or graded courses taken at another law school.

 - Introduction to Law